Carroll Christian Schools: Athletics

 The Carroll Christian Patriots compete in four different sports that include soccer, basketball, baseball, and volleyball.

 The school's volleyball and soccer teams compete in the National Association of Christian Athletes (NACA) under their Division II competition.
 The Patriots volleyball team won the NACA National Championship in 2009 and were State Champions in 2008.

 The athletic department is also a member in the Maryland Association of Christian Schools Athletic Conference (MACSAC) in which the school competes against 11 other Christian schools.
-The Boys Varsity Soccer team won the MACSAC Championships for the 1995–96, 1996–97, 2008-09 academic years.
-The Boys Varsity Basketball team won three MACSAC Championships in a row from 1996-1998.
+The Boys Varsity Soccer team won the MACSAC Championships for the 1995–96, 1996–97, 2008–09 academic years.
+The Boys Varsity Basketball team won three MACSAC Championships in a row from 1996 to 1998.
 In Baseball, the Boys Varsity won Championships in 1998 and 2000.
 The Girls Varsity team won 10 championships in Volleyball, eight championships in basketball, one championship in softball, and two championships in soccer.